Thesharing/wenshu-spider/README.md

 #### Sep 15, 2018

-Finish the refactor the code of original author.
+Finish the refactoring of the code from the original version.